coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 As you are already familiar with what a single neuron computes from my previous post.
 When we arrange many such neurons such that each neuron gets same input values but have different weights they form a **Layer** (In above picture, Vertical Stack of Neurons is a Layer).

-All the layers apart from input and output layers are called **Hidden layers**.
+All the layers apart from input and output layers are called **Hidden Layers**.

 The layer that gets value from us is the **Input Layer**.

-The layer of Neurons that hold the ouput values by the network is the **Output Layer**.
+The layer of Neurons that hold the output values by the network is the **Output Layer**.
 It can have any number of Neurons.
 In the picture above there is only one neuron in the output layer.

 The Un-activated value of a neuron is generally referred to as **Logits**.
-For Example In the last post we talked about Relu activation being applied to weighed sum, if we do not apply that relu the results we have is called logit.
+For Example, In the last post, we talked about Relu activation being applied to weighted sum if we do not apply that relu the results we have are called logit.

 ### Some Properties of Layers

-- Activation Function used for all the neurons in a layer must be same.
-In a layer you should not apply relu to some neurons and some other activation function to other neurons.
+- Activation Function used for all the neurons in a layer must be the same.
+In a layer, you should not apply relu to some neurons and some other activation function to other neurons.
 However, You can apply different activations in different layers.
-- Number of layers is directly proportional to learning capacity of the network.
+- The number of layers is directly proportional to the learning capacity of the network
-- You get the freedom to choose the number of hidden layers and number of neurons in each hidden layer (These things that are in your hand to change are sometimes called Hyper-parameters).
+- You have the freedom to choose the number of hidden layers and the number of neurons in each hidden layer (These things that are in your hand to change are sometimes called Hyper-parameters).
 But the Input Layer and Output Layer will be according to your Data.
 - No two neurons in the same layer are connected with others.
-Rather Every Neuron in a Layer is connected with all the other neurons from Previous Layer.
+Rather Every Neuron in a Layer is connected with all the other neurons from the Previous Layer.
 This forms a dense connection of Weights.
 Hence such layers are also sometimes referred by name "Dense" in some programming frameworks.